V1T: large-scale mouse V1 response prediction using a Vision Transformer: Methods

 \section{Methods}

 The aim of this work is to design a neural predictive model $F(x_\text{image}, x_\text{behaviors})$ that can effectively incorporate both visual stimuli and behavioral variables to predict responses $o$ that are faithful to real recordings $r$ from mouse V1.
 With that goal, we first detail the core architectures proposed in this work, followed by the training procedure and evaluation metrics.
+Code used in this work is attached as supplementary material and will be made publicly available upon publication.